zammad/zammad-user-documentation/extras/two-factor-authentication.rst

    :alt: Try Another Method
    :align: center

-Alternatively, you can also use one of your recovery codes, in case they were previously generated for your account.
+Alternatively, you can also use one of your recovery codes, which are auto-generated for your account during the initial setup of the two-factor authentication.
 Click on **recovery codes**, enter one of your unused recovery codes and click on **Sign in**.

 .. figure:: /images/extras/two-factor-authentication/recovery-codes-sign-in.png
    :alt: Try Another Method